Trustpower's Constitution and Corporate Governance Statement

 Please click here to view Trustpower's People and Remuneration Committee Charter.

-Please click here to view Trustpower’s Director and Senior Officer’s Remuneration Policy
+Please click here to view Trustpower's Executive Remuneration Policy.

 Audit and Risk Committee Charter

 The Audit and Risk Committee’s role is to oversee and assist the Board in the conduct of its responsibilities of ensuring accurate financial reporting and responsible risk management.
 This charter defines the Committee’s authority, objectives, policies and procedures.

 Please click here to view Trustpower's Audit and Risk Committee Charter.

 The Governance and Nominations Committee’s role is to assist the Company with ensuring the Company has good corporate governance and that the Board has an appropriate balance of skills, experience, knowledge, judgement, and diversity.

 Please click here to view Trustpower's Governance and Nominations Committee Charter.

 Members: Peter Coman, Sheridan Broadbent

 Trustpower’s Code of Ethics

 We stand for the highest standards of honesty, integrity and ethical conduct.
 Our Code of Ethics is intended to guide decisions so they are consistent with our values, business goals and obligations.